w3f/Grants-Program/applications/iris.md

   * request_get_bytes: request that some content identified by {CID, Owner}
   * request_storage: called by a node to request that a CID be stored for some duration
   * check_availability: Query the DHT to check if the CID is available
-  * report_content: report a cid and multiaddr along with a reason and a token amount
 * OCW only:
   * submit_ipfs_results: submit ipfs results on chain